Travelbacon/MMM-TomTomTrafficIncidents/README.md

 ## Optional Settings you shouldn't care about
 - `remoteTTCSSJS`: `true`/`false` default is `false`
-The following settings is only needed when you wnat newer maps.css, traffic-incidents.css, and maps-web.min.js from TomTom site.
+The following settings is only needed when you want a newer maps.css, traffic-incidents.css, and maps-web.min.js from TomTom site when they're available.

 - `TTVersion`: version in string default is `"5.39.0"` Whenever TomTom releases a new version, and remoteTTCSSJS is set to true, this value van be changed to the most current version.
 It is advisable not to use the TomTom server unless your enforced to do so.
 By legal or something.
 When the the api.tomtom.com is not reachable, this part of the module will stall.
 It is at the moment not possible to fix this due technical reasons.

 # LICENSING from TomTom
 The files maps.css, traffic-incidents.css, and maps-web.min.js are lincesd by TomTom.
-Read the LICENSE.txt in the folder tomtom-international-web-sdk-maps for details.
+Read the [LICENSE.txt](./tomtom-international-web-sdk-maps/LICENSE.txt) in the folder tomtom-international-web-sdk-maps for details.